baden03/annual-archive/readme.txt

 Tested up to: 4.9.3
 Stable tag: 1.5.0

-Display daily, weekly, monthly or annual archives with a sidebar widget or shortcode.
+Display daily, weekly, monthly, yearly, decade, postbypost and alpha archives with a sidebar widget or shortcode.

 == Description ==